Early Childhood and Childhood Education

 Teacher candidates must maintain a 2.5 cumulative grade point average to continue in a certification program.
 In addition, a grade of C- or better is required for each of the following courses:

-Candidates in education degree programs meet the College writing requirement by successfully completing EDUC 354, Family and Community, required for all childhood education programs.
+Candidates in the Early Childhood/Childhood degree program meet the College writing requirement by successfully completing ECED 354.